 A further (free) option is available thanks to the CygWin bundle, which presents a Unix-like environment in Windows systems (and also provides an X-windows server).
 The (now obsolete) teTeX distribution is provided as part of the CygWin distribution, but there is a CygWin build of TeX Live so you can have a current TeX system.
 TeX under CygWin is reputedly somewhat slower than native Win32 implementations such as MiKTeX, and of course the TeX applications behave like Unix-system applications.

 BaKoMa TeX, by Basil Malyshev, is a comprehensive (shareware) distribution, which focuses on support of Acrobat.
-The distribution comes with a bunch of Type 1 fonts packaged to work with BaKoMa TeX, which further the focus. web site), and read installation instructions from the MiKTeX installation page
+The distribution comes with a bunch of Type 1 fonts packaged to work with BaKoMa TeX, which further the focus.

 FAQ ID: Q-syswin32